-Balancing the muscle activity at any joint will help keep muscles healthy.
+Balancing the muscle activity at any joint will help keep all the mechanical structures healthy.
 For PC gamers, flexion of the shoulder is the strenuous action; therefore, it is important to perform extension exercises and stretches for the shoulder.

 Shoulder extension exercises and stretches include:

 To effectively resolve mouse shoulder, it is important to first identify and correct the initial cause.
-For example, if you’re not performing the eccentric action of the biceps muscle or exercising the shoulder extensor muscles, protocols may be ineffective because of the constant exacerbation.
+For example, if your body is in poor position while gaming or you’re not performing the eccentric action of the biceps muscles outside of gaming, protocols may be ineffective because of the constant exacerbation.

-The provider should use a firm surface (thumb pressure or a knuckle, for example) to apply moderate pressure to the biceps tendon and scrape perpendicularly across.
+The provider should use a firm surface (thumb pressure or a knuckle, for example) to apply moderate pressure to the biceps tendon and scrape perpendicularly across the tendon.
 Unfortunately, this maneuver tends to be moderately painful.

 This will loosen the tendon matrix and make it more malleable for the next part of the treatment.

-To your tolerance, the Hypervolt+ can be used to massage the muscles and tendons at the front of the shoulder.
+To your tolerance, the Hypervolt+® can be used to massage the extensor muscles and tendons on the the forearm (at the elbow).

-The Hypervolt+ tool was added at this step to stimulate all the soft tissue in the region of the affected tendon to increase blood flow to the area.
-With increased blood flow comes oxygen and nutrients to enhance healing; there will also be more rapid removal of toxins from the healing process.
+The Hypervolt+® tool was added at this step to stimulate all the soft tissue in the region of the affected tendon to increase blood flow.
+With increased blood flow comes increased oxygen and nutrients to enhance healing; there will also be more rapid removal of toxins from the healing process.